Date Window Alignment Checks

 return df.with_columns([

-pl.col("promo_start").str.to_datetime(fmt, strict=True)
+.str.to_datetime(fmt, strict=True)

-pl.col("promo_end").str.to_datetime(fmt, strict=True)
+.str.to_datetime(fmt, strict=True)

-pl.col("transaction_date").str.to_datetime(fmt, strict=True)
+.str.to_datetime(fmt, strict=True)

 ])

 Boundary conditions must be explicitly defined in the rule configuration layer.
 Most trade agreements specify inclusive start dates and exclusive end dates, though vendor contracts frequently deviate based on ship-to vs. bill-to recognition policies.
 The validation engine must enforce these boundaries before downstream calculations execute.
-This temporal gating directly feeds into the broader Claim Validation & Rule Engine Configuration framework, where date windows act as primary predicates for all subsequent eligibility checks.
+This temporal gating feeds directly into the broader Claim Validation & Rule Engine Configuration framework, where date windows act as primary predicates for all subsequent eligibility checks.

 Integration with Volume and SKU-Level Validation

 At the SKU level, temporal misalignment compounds mapping errors.
 Overlapping promotional windows, retroactive adjustments, or multi-tier vendor programs require strict deduplication to prevent double-counting across fiscal periods.
 Integrating SKU Mapping & Deduplication ensures that only canonical product identifiers within verified date ranges contribute to accrual calculations.
-Retail/CPG operations teams rely on this intersection of temporal and product validation to maintain clean master data and prevent duplicate claim submissions from triggering automated payouts.

 Core Alignment Logic and Edge Case Handling